Joseph Stiglitz: Fair Trade for All (2005)

 In Fair Trade for All, authors Stiglitz and Andrew Charlton argue that it is important to make the trading world more development friendly.
 The idea is put forth that the present regime of tariffs and agricultural subsidies is dominated by the interests of former colonial powers and needs to change.
 The removal of the bias toward the developed world will be beneficial to both developing and developed nations.
-The developing world is in need of assistance, and this can only be achieved when developed nations abandon mercantilist based priorities and work towards a more liberal world trade regime.
+The developing world is in need of assistance, and this can only be achieved when developed nations abandon mercantilist-based priorities and work towards a more liberal world trade regime.

 Making Globalization Work (2006)

 Making Globalization Work surveys the inequities of the global economy, and the mechanisms by which developed countries exert an excessive influence over developing nations.
-Dr. Stiglitz argues that through tariffs, subsidies, an over-complex patent system and pollution, the world is being both economically and politically destabilised.
+Dr. Stiglitz argues that through tariffs, subsidies, an over-complex patent system and pollution, the world is being both economically and politically destabilized.
 Stiglitz argues that strong, transparent institutions are needed to address these problems.
 He shows how an examination of incomplete markets can make corrective government policies desirable.

-Stiglitz is an exception to the general pro-globalisation view of professional economists, according to economist Martin Wolf.
+Stiglitz is an exception to the general pro-globalization view of professional economists, according to economist Martin Wolf.
 Stiglitz argues that economic opportunities are not widely enough available, that financial crises are too costly and too frequent, and that the rich countries have done too little to address these problems.
 Making Globalization Work has sold more than two million copies.